Submit an application

 - October 1st - Deadline to submit the online application to the Degree Completion program (Advanced Standing);

 - November 1st - Deadline to submit the online application to the 4-year DMD program;

 - November 15th - Deadline to submit all required documents for the 4-year DMD program (transcripts, workbook, personal statement and CV).

 Supporting documentation should be provided as soon as it is available and no later than the deadline date.
 McGill reserves the right to return or cancel without advance notice any late, incomplete or unpaid applications.
 Late applications, if accepted, are not eligible to be considered for entrance scholarships.

 Interview dates for entry in fall 2014

 - October 24th, 2014 for applicants to our Degree Completion Program (Advanced Standing)

-- End of February 2015 for non-Quebec residents applying to the 4-year program
+- Thursday, February 19th, 2015 for non-Quebec residents applying to the 4-year DMD program

-- End of February 2015 for residents of Quebec applying to the 4-year program
+- Thurday, February 19th, 2015 for residents of Quebec applying to the 4-year DMD program

-- End of April 2015 for residents of Quebec applying to the 5-year program
+- Wednesday, April 22nd, 2015 for residents of Quebec applying to the 5-year DENT-P program

 Candidates to our DMD program invited for an interview should receive an email early February.
 Cegep applicants should receive their invitation for an interview by the end of March at the latest.

 Selection of students by the Admissions Committee is based upon academic achievement at the time of application and an assessment of personal characteristics and accomplishments.